Antiviral medicines for COVID-19 infection

 You can get COVID-19 antiviral medicines if ALL of these apply

-1. You test positive for COVID-19, or you're a household contact of someone with COVID-19, and
+1. You test positive for COVID-19 and have symptoms, or you're a household contact of someone with COVID-19 and have symptoms, and

-2. You got sick within the last 5 days, and
+2. You became sick within the last 5 days, and

 3. You are eligible for the medicine.

-If you're not sure if you qualify for antivirals, talk to your GP, nurse, hauora provider or pharmacist about COVID-19 antiviral medicines.
+If you don't know if you're eligible to get antiviral medicines, talk to your GP, nurse, hauora provider or pharmacist about COVID-19 antiviral medicines.
 They will advise you.

 There are 2 ways to get antivirals: